Aliases for TAAR1 Gene

 GeneCards Summary for TAAR1 Gene

 TAAR1 (Trace Amine Associated Receptor 1) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and trace-amine receptor activity.
 An important paralog of this gene is TAAR9.

 UniProtKB/Swiss-Prot for TAAR1 Gene